 - Contradicting your own file.
 Flight dates that disagree with your form, your hotel proof or your insurance window are the most common self-inflicted wound.

 - Booking too early.
-A reservation issued weeks before your appointment will likely have lapsed by the time anyone checks it.
+A reservation issued weeks before the appointment has usually lapsed by the time anyone checks it.

 - Buying a non-refundable ticket to “look serious”.
-It impresses no one and costs you the fare if the decision goes the other way or takes longer than planned.
+It impresses no one, and it costs you the fare if the decision goes the other way or simply takes longer than planned.